ppeetteerrs/personal-website/content/course/business_law/7_negligence/index.md

 ---
-title: Business Law – Negligence (Part 7)
+title: Business Law Part 7 – Negligence
 date: 2020-11-27
+summary: "How do we deal with situations when harm is caused by negligence of a person with a duty to care?"
-categories:
+categories: ["Business"]
-  - Business
-  - Courses
-tags:
-  - business law
-  - contract law
-  - courses
-  - lgst101
-  - smu
+tags: ["business law", "contract law", "lgst101", "smu"]
 type: book
 weight: 70
 ---